 Some credit cards may also provide the following complimentary insurance covers for your purchases:

 - Extended warranty cover.
 This extends the warranty cover for items purchased using your card, meaning that you can enjoy extended warranty protection beyond the manufacturer’s warranty period.

 - Price guarantee.
 This offers price protection so you claim the price difference for an item purchased on your card if you find it in another store nearby at a lower price within a certain period of time.

 - Refund protection insurance.
 Refund protection ensures that you can still get a refund on items purchased using your card even if the merchant refuses to process a refund.

-Other factors to consider when comparing credit cards with purchase protection insurance.
+How to compare credit cards with purchase protection insurance

 - Annual fee.
 Complimentary extras such as purchase protection are likely to come with a higher annual fee than a no-frills card.
 This may outweigh the benefits of complimentary extras if you rarely or never use them.